 Some states follow the Uniform Trust Code (see section 808) for directed trust guidance.

 A few seminal trust law cases exist around directed trusts and investment management.
 Duemler v.
-Wilmington Trust Co. upheld the liability protection for the directed trustee, the corporate trustee, when acting under the power and guidance of a third party financial advisor.
+Wilmington Trust Co. upheld the liability protection for the directed trustee — the corporate trustee — when acting under the power and guidance of a third party financial advisor.

-The states with the strongest direct trust statutes - Alaska, Delaware, Nevada and South Dakota - provide clear direction.
-The corporate trustees in those states do not require that the investment trust assets custodied or trades executed with them.
-There are other states, such as Texas, where corporate trustees offer directed trust services for investment management but require custody and transactions done through their custodial platform.
-Defeats the whole purpose.
-If you want a separation of trust investment management under directed trust statutes then go with the leaders.
-Lower price.
-Less hassle.
-Your choice.
+The states with the strongest direct trust statutes — Alaska, Delaware, Nevada and South Dakota — provide clearer direction.
+The corporate trustees in those states do not require that their custodied investment trust assets be executed with them.

 Investment Management for Delegated Trusts

 Traditionally the corporate trustee offers investment management for a trust.
 The American Law Institute ("ALI") provides a few useful functions.
 A key function rests on challenging common trust law assumptions and potentially adding them into the uniform trust code.

 Families or individuals, deciding on a delegated or directed trust, are not pigeon holed to choose one or the other regarding investment management.
 Under the administration duties of the trustee, normally in the middle of a trust document, language should state that the trustee can delegate to others for investment management.

 The financial advisor duty rests on following the Prudent Investor Rule in the investment management of the trust assets.
 The trustee's duty either to approve the trust's investment strategy (e.g. Investment Policy Statement or a Know Your Client statement) or the decisions on who has the correct care and skill to exercise the investment management become paramount.

-Should the beneficiary sue the trustee and the financial advisor for poor performance the largest risks will land on the trustees shoulders.
+Should the beneficiary sue the trustee and the financial advisor for poor performance, the largest risks will land on the trustees shoulders.
 They made the active decision to delegate the investment management to a third party.
 Therefore they carry the largest risk.

 However, the situation also exists where administrative trustee services can exist under a directed trust.
 Whether to choose a delegated or direct trust for administrative trustee duties rests on the goals of the grantor.

 The choice of using an administrative trustee under an individual trustee or a directed trust situation will be depend on the following high level issues:

-b) The expected duration of the trust; and
+- The expected duration of the trust

 As with all decisions the issue becomes on the goal the grantor(s) want to achieve currently and into the future.